HP Memory Spot chip

-HP claim that once the units are in mass-production, they may cost as little as one dollar each.
+HP claimed that once the units are in mass-production, they may cost as little as one dollar each.

 No batteries are needed because the chips get their power by induction from the devices which read the data.

 Current wireless transfer speeds are 10 Mbit/s.

 According to magazine Popular Science, the devices "can store and transfer up to four megabytes of data" and should be available on store shelves within two years (Mone 2006).